Ambroglio/Ambroglio/README.md

 ### 👋 Hello, I am Ambroise, aka *Ambroglio*!

-I am French and I am currently a Junior Full Stack Developer for Attraqt, in Paris.
+I am French and I am a Junior Full Stack Developer for Attraqt, in Paris.

 I'm quite curious and eager to learn, always.